 For the majority of us, acne resolves in late teens to early twenties, but it can persist for longer and also develop for the first time in people during their late twenties and thirties.

 The exact cause is unknown, but Dermatologists believe factors such as hormones, weight, genetics, inflammation and emotional stress play a role.

-The British Association for Dermatologists describe the oil producing glands of people with acne as being particularly sensitive to normal blood levels of key hormones, causing glands to produce excess oil.
+The British Association for Dermatologists describe the oil-producing glands of people with acne as being particularly sensitive to normal blood levels of key hormones.
+This causes glands to produce excess oil.

 Skin cells lining the pores may also not shed properly, causing follicles to block.
 This combined oily and blocked pore environment causes the acne bacteria (which live on everyone’s skin), to multiply.

 In the late 1800s and early 1900s, scientists speculated there was a link between diet and acne.
 Processed fatty foods, chocolate, bananas, nuts, alcohol, sugar and cheese were all to blame.